 3. Re-program the key

 If your security light is flashing on the dashboard and you are unable to start your vehicle.
 You will need to reprogram your key.
 Theft system keys are a little different from regular keys.
 They have a transponder chip inside them that sends a signal to the car’s computer.
-This tells the car that the key is authorized to start the engine.
-Over time, for some reason, the vehicle forgets the key and doesn’t recognize it.

 To reprogram your vehicle’s key, insert the key into the ignition and turn it to the ON position.
 Leave the key in the ON position for ten to fifteen minutes.
 During this period, your vehicle will relearn the key and will recognize it the next time you try to start your vehicle.

 You will know that the vehicle’s computer has reprogrammed the key when the security light stops flashing on the dashboard.
-Once it stops flashing, turn the key to the OFF position and from there try to start your vehicle.
+Once it stops flashing, turn the key to the OFF position, and from there try to start your vehicle.

 What Does It Mean When The Theft System Light Comes On?